ACCESS-NRI/addmeta/README.md

 ### Sorting Attributes

+Global and variable attributes can be sorted lexicographically ignoring-case by `addmeta` if needed.

 Global attributes can be sorted with the `-s`/`--sort` argument.

 Variables can be sorted with the `--sort-variable VARNAME` argument where `VARNAME` is the name of the variable to sort or a regex that will match the variable/s to sort.
 Multiple `--sort-variable` arguments can be used to specify more than one variable name and/or regex.

+> [!NOTE]
-Note that the `_FillValue` attribute of variables cannot be sorted.
+> The `_FillValue` attribute of variables cannot be sorted.

 ## Invocation